Re-opening Information for Community Pools

 Download this information as a PDF:

-On May 12, 2020, Governor Kemp issued Executive Order 05.12.20.02, “Reviving a Healthy Georgia,” which allows public swimming pools to be reopened.
+On June 29, 2020, Governor Kemp issued Executive Order 06.29.20.02 “Empowering a Healthy Georgia.”
+In accordance with the Order, each Public Swimming Pool must implement the statewide mitigation measures applicable to non-critical infrastructure businesses to reduce the exposure and spread of COVID-19 among its workforce and the public it serves.
 The Georgia Department of Public Health and local county health departments regulate public swimming pools in Georgia, including the following:

 - Public pools regulated under Title 31, Chapter 45 of the Georgia Code and Chapter 511-3-5 of the Rules of the Department of Public Health (including municipal, school, hotel, and motel pools, any pool to which access is granted in exchange for payment of a daily fee, special purpose pools, spas, and recreational water parks);

-- Pools operating under County Ordinances, including subdivision, apartment and country club pools; and
+- Public pools operating under County Ordinances, including subdivision, apartment and country club pools; and

 - Public pools as defined in the State’s mandatory International Swimming Pool and Spa Code.

-Under the Governor’s Order, recreational water parks that operate single waterslides and similar non-mechanical attractions at municipal, county, state, or community-operated pools will be allowed to reopen, consistent with Safety Fire Commissioner Rule 120-3-27-.43.
-However, recreational water parks that are operators of water amusement rides as defined in Code section 25-15-51(1) and Safety Fire Commissioner Rule 120-3-27-.02(54) must remain closed.
+Under the Governor’s Order, recreational water parks that operate single water slides and similar non-mechanical attractions at municipal, county, state, or community-operated pools, consistent with Safety Fire Commissioner Rule 120-3-27-.43, will follow this Public Swimming Pool Guidance.

 Facility Mitigation Measures to Reduce Exposure Risks among Swimmers and Patrons